agehrin50/NextSerialization/NextSerialization/Documentation/index.md

 ## Intended Audience

 The NextSerialization API is intended to be used by customers or third-party agents with development teams tasked with creating custom messages outside of the NEXTCreate platform.
+See [API Documentation](https://diagraph-developer.github.io/NextSerialization/api/index.html) for more information.

 ## Getting Started